 - are eligible for Ministry-funded services

-- have talked to a NASC to see if IF is suitable for you
+- have talked to a NASC to see whether IF is suitable for you

-- have been allocated a support that is able to be managed using IF.
+- have been allocated a support that you are allowed to manage using IF.

-If you are not eligible for Ministry-funded services and are eligible for District Health Board (DHB) funded Home and Community Support Services and you wish to explore Individualised Funding, contact your local DHB.
+If you are not eligible for Ministry-funded services but you are eligible for Home and Community Support Services with funding from your district health board (DHB), you may still be able to use IF.
+To explore your options, contact your local DHB.